 byMsgr.
 James P. Moroney

 Msgr.
 James P. Moroney, presently professor of liturgy at St. John's Seminary, Brighton becomes the 20th rector there on July 1, 2012.
-This is the fifth of a series of reflections on the collects of the Lenten season which continues throughout this holy season.
+This is the seventh of a series of reflections on the collects of the Easter season.